 - 1. An appeal for revising a default ruling and for resuming proceedings shall include: - a) the name of the court that delivered the default ruling; - b) the name of the person who lodged the appeal; - c) the circumstances that confirm that non-appearance at the hearing or failure to file a response (statement of defence) was due to reasonable cause; - d) the request of the appellant concerning the extent to which the ruling is to be changed; - e) a list of material attached to the appeal. - 2.
 An appeal signed by a party or its representative shall be submitted to a court in as many copies as the number of the parties to the case.

 Law of Georgia No 5669 of 28 December 2007 - LHG I, No 1, 3.1.2008, Art.
-1 which he/she shall notify the parties.
-A complaint subject to a time limit may not be filed against this ruling.
+1 complaint.

 Article 239 - Actions taken by a court after a complaint is lodged